Helping museum goers deepen their appreciation of art

 Friendly guidance

-Imagery suggested muted colors and simple, unobtrusive visuals that wouldn’t overpower or compete with the art that the user was appreciating.
+Imagery suggested pleasant, muted colors and simple, unobtrusive visuals that wouldn’t overpower or compete with the art that the user was appreciating.

 Map